 Blooom supports the following types of accounts:

 It doesn’t matter where you work, or where the account is held.
-If you can access your retirement account online, Blooom should be compatible.
+If you can access your retirement account through an online interface, Blooom should be compatible.

 Limited Scope – Blooom manages every linked retirement account separately using the 5-step process previously described.
 The algorithm is not designed to consider any outside investment accounts or your overall investment portfolio, which can be problematic in certain situations.

 Consider my experience in the onboarding process, where Blooom’s algorithm didn’t care for my allocation to large-cap U.S. stocks.
 I purposefully designed my retirement plan this way, because the optimal investment option within my retirement account is the S&P 500 stock market index fund (which heavily weights large-cap stocks).